 - Fresh herbs – Basil, cilantro, mint, dill, parsley combined with citrus is quick and easy.
 Add some salt and your dish is complete!

 - Fresh ginger and garlic – Use a microplane to grate either one into your dish for another quick pop of flavor.

 - Microplane – This is a tool that looks like a very fine grater.
 It makes quick work of fresh ginger, garlic and citrus zest.
 It is so much easier to grate on a microplane than it is to finely chop garlic and ginger.

 - Silicone spatulas – Other than my favorite knife, this is the most used tool in my kitchen.
 It can mix, scrape the bowl or pot clean (easier clean-up), safely stir in a non-stick pan, lightly beat an egg.
 I pretty much use anywhere I use spoons and spatulas.

 - Pans – I try to keep it minimal.
 An omelet sized non-stick pan, a heavy steel skillet, a cast iron skillet and 3 different sized pots.

-- Mini muffin tins – In addition to making cute mini muffins and cupcakes, I use these to make meatballs, 2 bite tart appetizers.
+- Mini muffin tins – In addition to making cute mini muffins and cupcakes, I use these to make meatballs and my gluten-free mini tart appetizers.

 I hope that this peek into a chef’s gluten-free kitchen will inspire your cooking!
 Enjoy.